Learn how to set up the Kandji API in Postman.

 Configure Kandji API Token

-In order to make any API requests, you will need to create an API Key that you will use any time you interact with the API.
+To make any API requests, you will create an API Key that you will use whenever you interact with the API.

 - You can visit the Kandji API article for instructions on creating your API Token.

-- Store the new API token in a secure location so that you can use it later in these instructions.
+- Store the new API token in a secure location for use later.

 It is possible to use other third-party API tools, but we have a Postman Collection available to import all of the current API commands for a quick setup.

-If you already have Postman installed on your device, you can skip this step.
+If you already have Postman installed on your device, skip this step.

-- Visit the Postman website so that you can download the Postman API API Platform.
+- Visit the Postman website to download the Postman app.

 - Copy the Postman.app to your Applications folder.